Your security is our priority

 Free wi-fi is convenient but it can be dangerous.
 Others on the network can intercept your connection, putting your messages, calls, and passwords at risk.
 Avoid public wi-fi where possible, and consider using your smartphone’s personal hotspot instead.

+Check and monitor for unauthorised account activity.
 If you suspect your Service NSW login information has been compromised, contact us immediately for help securing your account.